DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/BreakingTheNews.md

 ____________________________________
 # BreakingTheNews
 ## Setting Temporary Parsing Variables
-## Checking If Multiple Sources
-## The Source In The File To Download Is
 ## Checking For Existing Mirror File
-## Checking For HTTPS
 ## Checking For Github Mirror File
-## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Checking For Existing Parsed File
 ## Checking If Multiple Sources